avneesh0612/hashnode-blogs/ckrt33qxc0jl7dps12nrhcs8z.md

 <NextNProgress height={6} color="#4338C9" />
 ```

 This will make the progress bar thicker and purple in color.
 Feel free to try out different colors and styles.
-Drop your favourite style for the progress bar in the comments 👇🏻
+Drop your favorite style for the progress bar in the comments 👇🏻

 Useful links -